Relative-partitioned index theorem: Introduction

 Moreover, if $h$ is smooth with regular value $0$ and $N=h^{-1}(0)$ then we have the following equality (see theorem \ref{mainthm}) which is a main result of this paper

-We use this theorem to re-prove the non-existence of a metric on $\tilde N\times \R$ with uniformly positive scalar curvature, provided that $\tilde N$ is an enlargeable manifold.
-This theorem was first proved (amongst other important facts) in \cite{GrLa3}.
+We use this theorem to re-prove the non-existence of a metric on $\tilde N\times \R$ with uniformly positive scalar curvature, provided that $\tilde N$ is a compact enlargeable manifold.
+This theorem was first proved (amongst other important facts) in \cite{GrLa3}\footnote{Actually Gromov-Lawson have proved the stronger result that there is no Riemannian metric with positive scalar curvature on $\tilde N\times\R$.
+As far as we know there is no index-theoretic proof for this result.}.
 In section \ref{sec.2} and \ref{sec.3} we establish necessary tools from $K$-theory and index theory of coarse spaces in relative context and we formulate the statement of the main theorem \ref{mainthm}.
-In section \ref{sec.4} we prove this theorem by reducing the problen to cylindrical case.
+In section \ref{sec.4} we prove this theorem by reducing the problem to cylindrical case.
 In section \ref{sec.5} we provide an application to the main theorem.
+As a new result, we prove that if $\tilde N$ is a compact enlargeable manifold then $\tilde N\times\R^n$ does not admit a Riemannian metric with uniformly positive scalar curvature coarsely equivalent to a product metric $dx^2+g_{\tilde N}$.
+This is specially meaningful when is compared to a theorem by Gromove and Laswon stating that there is always a metric with uniformly positive scalar curvature on $\tilde N\times \R^n$, for $n\geq 3$ \cite[page 298]{GrLa3}.